jlidw/SSIN/README.md

 * Calculate the RMSE, MAE, and NSE for predicted results.

 `preprocess`:
-* `preprocessing.py`: preprocess data and general the `pkl` data for training/testing.
-* `dist_angle.py`: generate one matrix that stores the distance and azimuth between all location pairs.
+* `dist_angle.py`: for HK/BW dataset, generate one matrix that stores the distance and azimuth between all location pairs.
+* `generate_traffic_adj_mx.py`: for PEMS-BAY dataset, generate the distance matrix and additional adj_attn_mask (since traffic data is not fully connected, it needs an additional adj_attn_mask for attention operation.).
+* `preprocessing.py`: preprocess HK/BW dataset and general the `pkl` data for training/testing.
+* 'preprocess_pems_bay.py':  preprocess PEMS-BAY dataset and general the `pkl` data for training/testing.

 `utils`:
 * Some configs and useful functions.